khmarbaise/octopress/source/_posts/2013/2013-09-28-build-smells-maven-assembly-plugin.md

 </project>
 {% endcodeblock %}

-If you have the right pom file in the parent than your build will work without any problems which looks like this:
+If you have the right pom file in the parent which will look like this then your build will work without any problems.

 {% codeblock parent POM file lang:xml %}
 <?xml version="1.0" encoding="UTF-8"?>